 Goals

-1) Design new standards for taking care of gorillas in captivity (zoos and sanctuaries) based on what we’ve learned from Koko about them as highly self-aware and empathetic individuals.
+1) Design new more gorilla-centric of caring for gorillas in captivity based on what we’ve learned from gorillas Koko, Michael and Ndume about their need for autonomy, privacy and personalized care.

-2) Design and create gorilla sanctuaries outside of Africa that are: 1) in natural environments that mimic their African homelands, and 2) model how to make zoos as sanctuary-like as possible for gorillas.
+2) Design and create gorilla sanctuaries that are: 1) in natural environments like their native African homelands, and 2) employ a world-class designer to help zoos adapt their gorilla facilities to be more sanctuary-like.

 Why is this Important?

-There are currently no gorilla sanctuaries outside of Africa — only zoos!
-And zoos are not (currently) suitable for gorillas.
-Zoos don’t provide the autonomy, privacy, enrichment, and natural (outdoor) environment that would allow gorillas to thrive.
+Most zoos are not currently suitable for gorillas!
+They don’t provide the autonomy, privacy, enrichment, and natural (outdoor) environment that would allow gorillas to thrive.
 It doesn’t have to be like this.
-Gorillas Koko, Michael and Ndume have taught us so much about what gorillas want and need — by communicating with us over multiple decades — and we would like to help implement what we’ve learned.
+We have learned so much, from decades of successes and failures with gorillas Koko, Michael and Ndume, and we are now implementing what we’ve learned.

 Progress